 Funding of pupillages

-Furnival Chambers is providing an award of £20,000 to its 12 month pupils.
+Furnival Chambers is providing an award of £25,000 to its 12-month pupils.

 Chambers will make a grant towards the living expenses and food requirements incurred during the 1st six months of pupillage.
-The total payment will be £10,000, paid in monthly instalments, payable in advance (subject to possible delay during the first month whilst a CHAPS transfer is set up).
+The total payment will be £12,500, paid in monthly instalments, payable in advance.
 This payment is made on the basis that the pupil continues as a pupil in Furnival Chambers during the 1st six months but, should that arrangement cease, for whatever reason, the payments will be stopped.

 In the extremely unlikely event that, in any given month, a pupil is able to demonstrate that the Chambers’ award has not been adequate to compensate travel expenses, Chambers will reimburse the difference.